USDAForestService/fs-open-forest-platform/README.md

 ### Continuous Integration, Continuous Deployment

 [Circleci 2.0](/wiki/christmas-trees/process/Circleci-2-implementation.md) is used for continuous integration/deployment.
 The configuration file for circleci are found at [/.circleci/config.yml](/circleci/config.yml).
+An explaination of the checks performed by circleci are found at [/wiki/christmas-trees/process/circle-checks.md](/wiki/christmas-trees/process/circle-checks.md)

 The circleci configuration separates e2e tests from all other tests in two different jobs that run simultaneously to decrease build time.